30 Key Performance Indicators Examples for Better Business Performance

 You’ve likely heard it said that “what gets measured gets managed”—we’ve found this to be true.
 If you’re focused on your KPIs, your staff will be focused on changing the appropriate behaviors.
 On the opposite side of the coin, if you choose the wrong KPIs, you run the risk of driving unintended behaviors.

 Let’s say you manage a casual food business.
 One of your goals is to conserve food—so you choose a KPI related to serving smaller portions.
 An unintended consequence of this action could be angry customers who would rather dine elsewhere.
 Even though you’ve technically met your goal, the result shows you went after the wrong KPI.
-A better thing to measure may be about how optimal is your fresh food ordering process so you have to throw less away (with the KPI being “amount of food waste”).
+A better thing to measure may be how optimal is your fresh food ordering process so you have to throw less away (with the KPI being “amount of food waste”).

 1. KISS: You’ve likely heard the acronym, “Keep it simple, stupid.”
 This phrase rings true for KPIs.
 Make it as easy to understand as possible, so your employees will be clear about what they need to do.